The Dukes of Hazzard: Reunion!: Plot

 At the Hazzard Swamp, Daisy and Enos have a picnic and he confesses the only reason he returned to Hazzard was so he could ask her to marry him, which she accepts.
 Mama Maxx has her men kidnap Daisy after learning that she spotted gallium arsenide ore in the swamp.
 Maxx will only release Daisy if Bo and Luke lose the race.
 Daisy convinces Mama Maxx to have her men run errands for her wedding, stating that the lack of wedding preparations will cause unwanted attention.
 After a passionate request, Maxx agrees to help with the wedding plans herself.
 Maxx eventually accepts Daisy's request to be her matron of honor.

 The race between Kam and the Dukes begins, with Kam driving in Buzz's "Double Zero", the only car to beat the General Lee in an overland car race.
-The Dukes win, and Luke pulls Ryker out of the trunk and tells Roscoe he kidnapped Daisy on Maxx's orders so they would lose the race.
-Roscoe tells Mama Maxx how stupid he believes she is, stating that he conned her into building the theme park.
-Roscoe had obtained a sample of gallium arsenide ore and put it in the swamp so Maxx would find it.
+The Dukes win, and Luke pulls Ryker out of the trunk and tells Rosco he kidnapped Daisy on Maxx's orders so they would lose the race.
+Rosco tells Mama Maxx how stupid he believes she is, stating that he conned her into building the theme park.
+Rosco had obtained a sample of gallium arsenide ore and put it in the swamp so Maxx would find it.
 He also reveals that the FBI sent him a list of the country's ten most wanted real estate con artists, with Maxx at number one.
-Roscoe reveals that his plan was inspired by a quote in Boss Hogg's memoir that offered advice regarding con artists.
+Rosco reveals that his plan was inspired by a quote in Boss Hogg's memoir that offered advice regarding con artists.

-Daisy prevents Roscoe from arresting Mama Maxx so she can attend the wedding.
+Daisy prevents Rosco from arresting Mama Maxx so she can attend the wedding.
 Before they are married, a bus pulls up and the driver turns out to be Daisy's ex-husband, L. D., who is lost.
 After seeing L. D., Daisy realizes she is not ready to get married again.
 Bubba and Bertha Jo get married instead.